This is a new music instrument. Its design reflects harmony, explained below.

 Appendix: Why music matches the instrument's keys

-The instrument can play any chord whose notes are reasonable multiples of a single fundamental.
-We'll show that this usually holds for locally consonant sounds.
-If there are only two frequencies, they are in an integer ratio by aligning overtones to reduce roughness, so clearing denominators makes them multiples of a fundamental.
+If there are only two frequencies, then they are in an integer ratio by aligning overtones to reduce roughness, so clearing denominators makes them multiples of a fundamental.
 If there are three or more frequencies, and the frequencies are close enough like 4-5.2-6.2, then lattice tones force them to be in an arithmetic sequence, like 4-5.1-6.2.
 If two of the numbers are in a small-enough ratio, like 4/6.2 ~ 2/3, then lattice tones, prime-ratio harmony, and overtones will push them to be exactly that small ratio, like 4-5-6.

 Since you got to the end, here's a secret button that puts the green numbers on the instrument in descending order.
 It breaks the green text links and playing randomly doesn't sound good anymore, but it might be easier to find numbers.